-Environment
+• Environment

-- The appropriateness of the scientific environment for the proposed research. - Whether the research requirements are supported adequately by the availability of and accessibility to facilities and resources (including collaborative arrangements). - The quality and extent of organizational support.
+- Whether the scientific environment is appropriate for the proposed research. - Whether the research requirements are supported by the availability of and accessibility to facilities and resources (including collaborative arrangements). - Whether the quality and extent of organizational support are appropriate for the proposed research.